MicrosoftDocs/azure-dev-docs/articles/github-copilot-azure/quickstart-build-deploy-applications.md

 14. If `azd up` experiences errors, ask GitHub Copilot for Azure about the error and how you can resolve it.

-15. Upon a successful deployment, you should be able to navitate a web browser to the new website, use the Azure portal to view the resources
+15. Upon a successful deployment, you should be able to navitate a web browser to the new website, use the Azure portal to view the resources that were created.

 ### Cleaning up resources